Ahmadwaleed1246k/E_Commerce_Mart/README.md

 # E-Mart: Premium E-Commerce & Marketplace Application

-E-Mart (also referred to as **FastMart** in internal configurations) is a feature-rich, high-performance Android application designed to bridge the gap between buyers and sellers.
+E-Mart is a feature-rich, high-performance Android application designed to bridge the gap between buyers and sellers.
 Built using native Java (Android SDK) and powered by Firebase, the application offers real-time synchronization, offline caching, and a modern user interface supporting dynamic theme-switching.

 ---